microsoft/STL/README.md

 Some useful `stl-lit.py` options:
 * `-v` (verbose) tells `stl-lit.py` to show us output from failed test cases.
-* `-Dnotags=ASAN` disables the "extra ASAn configs" that we typically run only in CI.
-This is useful to limit runtime for full validation runs, but often omitted when running just a few test cases to enable the extra ASAn coverage.
+* `-Dnotags=ASAN` disables the "extra ASan configs" that we typically run only in CI.
+This is useful to limit runtime for full validation runs, but often omitted when running just a few test cases to enable the extra ASan coverage.

 ## Examples